CrayLabs/SmartSim/doc/model.rst

 When specifying a TorchScript using ``Model.add_script()``, the following arguments are offered:

-- name (str): key to store script under
+- name (str): key to store script under.
-- script (str, optional): TorchScript code (only supported for non-colocated orchestrators)
+- script (t.Optional[str] = None): TorchScript code (only supported for non-colocated orchestrators).
-- script_path (str, optional): path to TorchScript code
+- script_path (t.Optional[str] = None): path to TorchScript code.
-- device (str, optional): device for script execution, defaults to “CPU”
+- device (t.Literal["CPU", "GPU"] = "CPU"): device for script execution, defaults to “CPU”.
-- devices_per_node (int): The number of GPU devices available on the host.
+- devices_per_node (int = 1): The number of GPU devices available on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.
-- first_device (int): The first GPU device to use on the host.
+- first_device (int = 0): The first GPU device to use on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.

 You might use TorchScript scripts to represent individual models within the model.